L'introduzione

 certainly tick the boxes Harrison lists above (Harrison also, less importantly

-perhaps, started a trend for clever ship names in The Centauri Device
+perhaps, started a trend for clever ship names in The Centauri Device,

 using phrases from the Bible and Kipling for spaceships named

-Let Us Go Hence and The Melancolia that Transcends All Wit
+Let Us Go Hence and The Melancolia that Transcends All Wit.

 That led, it would seem, to Iain M. Banks’ famous names for his